apuni866/Disk-Scheduling-Visualizer/test_log.md

 - **Disk Request Sequence**: `10,-20,30,40,50`
 - **Expected Result**: `false`
 - **Actual Result**: `false`
-- **This will NOT let the user select the buttons as input is invalid**

 ### Test Case 9: Single Request
 - **Initial Head Position**: `50`